 Alternative Secondary Teaching Endorsement Program in Chemistry

 Related natural science courses: 14-16 credits*

 CHE 211 -

 The theory and practice of volumetric and gravimetric analysis, including the use of oxidation-reduction reactions and spectrophotometry.
 Prerequisite: CHE112 or CHE102 and permission of instructor.
 (4 credits; alternate years, consult department)Note: Three lectures and one three-hour laboratory period per week.

 CHE 321 -

 The study of carbon compounds and their functional groups, including nomenclature, synthesis, reactions, structures, mechanisms and spectroscopic analysis.
 Prerequisites: CHE102 or 112 or permission of instructor.
 (4 credits)Note: Three lectures and one three-hour laboratory period per week.

 Choose one sequence:

-|CHE 101 - College Chemistry|
+CHE 101 -

 An introductory course in inorganic chemistry.
-The treatment of topics is predominantly descriptive and the content is especially suited to meet the needs of students whose programs require only one year of chemistry.
+The treatment of topics is predominantly descriptive and the content is especially suited to meet the needs of students whose programs require only one year of chemistry.(4 credits)

 CHE 102 -

 An introductory course in organic and biological chemistry.
 The content is especially suited to meet the needs of students whose programs require only one year of chemistry.
 Prerequisite: CHE101.
 (4 credits)Note: Three lectures and one three-hour laboratory per week.

 CHE 111 -

 An introductory course in chemistry that emphasizes physical and inorganic concepts, problems and calculations.
 Topics include chemical reactions, stoichiometry, properties of gases, thermochemistry, theories of atomic structure, and chemical bonding.
 The general chemistry sequence (Chemistry 111 and Chemistry 112) is recommended for students with good math / science preparations who intend to proceed to advanced courses in chemistry, the biological sciences or engineering.
 Prerequisites: high school chemistry and ACT math score of at least 24 (SAT550 or above).
 (4 credits)Note: Three lectures and one three-hour laboratory per week.

 CHE 112 -

 A continuation of Chemistry 111.
 Topics covered include kinetics, thermodynamics, chemical equilibria, acid-base chemistry and nuclear chemistry.
 Prerequisite: CHE111 or consent of the instructor.
 (4 credits)Note: Three lectures and one three-hour laboratory period per week.

 Total credits required: 30-32

 *Related courses may be taken from biology or physics.
 If at least 15 credits are taken in one of these related areas, then teaching endorsement requirements are satisfied in that second area, (in addition to endorsement in chemistry).